Piazza Navona things to do in rome

 campo de fiori

-Campo de’ Fiori is one of the prettiest squares in Rome and used to be and is still a public market in Rome for over 1400 years.
+Campo de’ Fiori is one of the prettiest squares in Rome and used to be and is still a food market in Rome for over 1400 years.
 Surrounded by palatial buildings the market sells colorful produce, handmade Italian products, and finished goods and other tasty treats every morning except Sundays.

 If you love to visit markets to take pictures or just enjoy the scenery and sample some locally made products, then head out to this wonderful market and also explore the rest of the piazza.